Wikia/guidelines/Services/APIVersioning.md

 Changing the value of color to "#FF0000" would be changing the meaning of the color element, as clients that were previously looking for "red" would start misrepresenting resources that were red as not being red.

 Removing the color element entirely, even for resources that are red, would be changing its meaning.
 This is true even if the color element was optional in the response, as clients would assume such an entity was colorless.

-# A Note on HATEOAS

-HATEOAS is the unwieldy acronym for "Hypertext As The Engine Of Application State": a standard for writing dynamically discoverable REST API where every resource exposed by the API must be reachable by retrieving the API's root resource, then following a chain of hypertext links from there.
-It is _highly encouraged_ that REST APIs follow HATEOAS principles, because doing so allows for more resilient APIs and more manageable API migration, and frees clients from having to hard-code the URL structure of the service.

-Internal clients of HATEOAS APIs must not assume any knowledge of the service's API structure that is not derived from the API itself.
-If a service moves resources to new locations, it should be able to expect that clients will adapt once their cached resources expire.

-If the API is publicly available, services must not expect that third-party clients will follow HATEOAS principles.